Listen to this article

-They are stuck in extremely long employment based backlogs due to 7% limit on each country in US immigration law.
+They are stuck in extremely long employment-based backlogs due to the 7% limit on each country in US immigration law.

 You can work from Canada using your PR and there is no H1B visa required.

 H1B visa requires your physical presence on US soil to get into H-1B status.

 H1B Stays Active?